Fishing Rating: Hot Good Fair Poor

 Bear Canyon Lake – Rating:

 Bear Canyon Lake was snowed in through late spring but is entirely accessible.
 The plentiful winter/spring snow filled the lake and water temperatures will be cool well into mid-summer.
 These cooler water temperatures will allow trout to be found at all water depths in early summer.
 By mid and late summer, the surface temperatures will be higher, so fish deeper during the middle of the day.
 Trout may feed near the surface in the very early morning and just before nightfall.
 Bear Canyon Lake is steep, as well as deep.
 There is little shallow water, except at the upper end of the lake.
 Fish using small spinners and lures.
 If fishing off the bottom, avoid casting out too far where the water is very deep.
 Bait anglers should try fishing with a worm and bobber.
-Fly anglers using a float tube or kayak can find solitude at Bear Canyon Lake, especially on weekdays.
+Fly anglers using a float tube can find solitude at Bear Canyon Lake, especially on weekdays.
 However, fly-fishing from shore or wading is difficult because the tree line comes right to the water’s edge, and the water gets deep close to shore.
 The lake is usually stocked once a month from April to September with Rainbow Trout.
 Green sunfish were illegally introduced to Bear Canyon Lake and there are no limits on them.
 Kids can try a small hook with a worm under a bobber during the warmer parts of the day to catch sunfish when the trout aren’t biting.

 Black Canyon Lake – Rating: